jessecdaniels/cooldads/README.md

 * Dad.com (https://www.thedad.com/)
 * API fetch coming from [I Can Haz Dad Joke](https://icanhazdadjoke.com/)
 * Dads memes downloaded from [Memedroid.com](https://www.memedroid.com/memes/tag/dad)
+* All the Code Louisville Staff & Mentors

 I am not affiliated, endorsed by, or in any way officially connected with the acknowledged websites beyond my own adoration.